 The foundation has a charitable character and does not pursue financial gains.
-Its statutory bodies consist of a foundation board of seven members: MHF President, FIS Vice President Janez Kocijancic (SLO), Treasurer Toni Kägi (SUI) and the members Gian-Franco Kasper (SUI), Dexter Paine (USA), Beat Hodler (SUI), Sverre Seeberg (NOR), Sung-Won Lee (KOR).
+Its statutory bodies consist of a foundation board of seven members: MHF President, FIS Vice-President Janez Kocijancic (SLO), Treasurer Hans-Ruedi Laich and the members Gian-Franco Kasper (SUI), Dexter Paine (USA), Aki Murasato (JPN) and Mats Arjes (SWE).
 The Marc Hodler Foundation manages its' assets through financial investments and other subventions.
 The financial audit is carried out by auditors, Wistag AG.

-The patronage committee consists of the ordinary members of the FIS Council: Mats Arjes (SWE), Andrey Bokarev (RUS), Dean Gosper (AUS), Alfons Hörmann (GER), Roman Kumpost (CZE), Aki Murasato (JPN), Flavio Roda (ITA), Eduardo Roldán (ESP), Peter Schröcksnadel (AUT), Patrick Smith (CAN), Martti Uusitalo (FIN), Michel Vion (FRA)
+The patronage committee consists of the ordinary members of the FIS Council: Andrey Bokarev (RUS), Dean Gosper (AUS), Steve Dong Yang (CHN), Dean Gosper (AUS), Alfons Hörmann (GER), Hannah Kearney (USA), Roman Kumpost (CZE), Flavio Roda (ITA), Erik Roeste (NOR), Konstantin Schad (GER), Peter Schröcksnadel (AUT), Patrick Smith (CAN), Martti Uusitalo (FIN), Eduardo Valenzuela (ESP), Michel Vion (FRA).

 Application procedure for financial support: